Bubbles in Turtle Tank

 A healthy tank environment keeps your turtle happy and healthy.
 Many owners become worried when they see bubbles forming on the surface of the water in their tank.
 In today’s article, we have summarized some important causes of bubbles in turtle tanks along with solutions to fix the problem.

 Why are there bubbles in my turtle tank?

 The main reasons there are bubbles in a turtle tank are ammonia, disinfectant residue, movement, protein, and soap.

 This is one of the biggest reasons for the bubble formation in a turtle’s tank.
 This happens due to the conversion of the ammonia present in the turtle’s urine into nitrite and nitrate.
 It usually occurs due to new filters because they don’t contain a sufficient amount of microbes which break down the ammonia.
 This is why ammonia accumulates and participates in bubble formation.
 Remember, with time, the filter of the tank gets populated with microorganisms and this problem will most likely go away.

 The other solution to this problem is to regularly change the water in your turtle tank.
 This not only helps remove the excessive ammonia from the tank, but also regulates the pH of the tank.
-If water changes don’t stop the bubbles from forming, I would recommend getting a new turtle tank filter.
+If water changes don’t stop the bubbles from forming, I recommend checking out the Zilla Turtle Filter.

 2) Presence of disinfectant residues in the tank water:

 This is also an important issue that causes bubble formation in your turtle’s tank.
 It is common for chlorine to be present in tap water.
 If you use this water in your turtle’s tank, it causes the formation of bubbles.
 Remember; use a good filter, with proper pore size, and from a well-reputed brand.
 It will help to remove all unnecessary gases and chemicals from your turtle’s tank.
 This is the only solution to deal with the bubble formation due to the presence of various gases and chemicals in the water.